Peanut noodles are a quick and tasty dish with the easiest, creamiest, no-cook peanut sauce and a satisfying chewy texture.

 Peanut Sauce

-SOY SAUCE: you can use regular soy sauce, reduced-sodium soy sauce, gluten-free tamari sauce, or coconut aminos.
+– Soy sauce: you can use regular soy sauce, reduced-sodium soy sauce, gluten-free tamari sauce, or coconut aminos.

-LIME JUICE: substitute with rice vinegar.
+– Lime juice: substitute rice vinegar.

-GARLIC: go for fresh grated or crushed garlic.
+– Garlic: we recommend fresh grated or crushed garlic.

-GINGER: fresh ginger, peeled and grated.
+– Ginger: we recommend fresh ginger, peeled and grated.

-Garnish (optional)
+Garnish

-CRUSHED PEANUTS: you can add them on top or toss them with the noodles.
+– Crushed peanuts: you can add them on top or toss them with the noodles.

-Peanut noodles with broccoli
+Peanut noodles with Japanese udon noodles.

 How to make Peanut Noodles